When the heat is on this summer, these low-tech, low-cost tips will help you keep your cool!

 And while air conditioning can make your house more comfortable, it’s noisy and expensive – especially considering we usually have about three days of summer each year.

-So we’ve pulled together 25 low-tech, low-cost ways to help you keep your cool when the temperature is heading upwards.
+So here are 25 low-tech, low-cost ways to help you keep cool when the temperature is heading upwards.

 Keep Cool with Water